'Carrie' returns, with more blood, revenge and a feisty makeover

-LOS ANGELES (Reuters) - Carrie White, one of the most complex female villains of the horror film genre, is back in a new movie adaptation of Stephen King’s cautionary tale of teen isolation and revenge, this time with a feistier actress, more blood and a dose of modern technology.
+LOS ANGELES, Oct 18 (Reuters) - Carrie White, one of the most complex female villains of the horror film genre, is back in a new movie adaptation of Stephen King’s cautionary tale of teen isolation and revenge, this time with a feistier actress, more blood and a dose of modern technology.

 “Carrie,” out in theaters on Friday and based on thriller writer King’s first published novel from 1974, follows the story of an alienated high school girl with telekinetic powers, who rains down destruction on her tormenters after being doused by a bucket of blood at her high school prom.